 The 2020 global pandemic has been nothing but a horrid nightmare for humanity.
-While people are confined to the boundaries of their houses and need to comply with the social distancing norms, one thing that happened for the betterment of us all is the remote work.
+While people are confined to the boundaries of their houses and need to comply with the social distancing norms, one thing that happened for the betterment of us all is remote work.

 Today, many people all around the world are viewing the massive transition to remote work or telecommuting as the good side of the COVID-19 outbreak.

 Remote working has become the new reality of the world and none of us can face away from it.
-However, if we get back in time and take a look at the condition of remote work a decade ago, you won’t believe how obscure it used to be for most people.
+However, if we get back in time and take a look at the condition of remote work a decade ago, we won’t believe how obscure it used to be for most people.

 Well, the time has changed and the continuous development of technology over the years has made it possible to implement remote work on a large scale.